7 Reasons Lawyers Are Unhappy & How To Improve Their Happiness

 1. Lawyers Work In Toxic Environments

-It also affects their personal relationships.
+Working in such stressful environments can also affect their relationships.
 A typical “lawyer personality” has trouble finding a partner or lover from outside their profession.

-The negative effects on mental health can last years after one has left the firm and the courthouse.
+The worst part is that negative mental health effects can last for years after a lawyer leaves the firm and the courthouse.

 2. Lawyers Don’t Have A Work-Life Balance